Sep 22, 2022

 Pelvic inflammatory disease (PID) is a serious infection of the reproductive organs that can be caused by the Mirena IUD.
 Symptoms of PID include fever, abdominal pain, and vaginal discharge.
 If left untreated, PID can lead to infertility, ectopic pregnancy, and even death.

 The Mirena IUD may cause weight changes in some women.
-This can be due to a number of factors, including changes in eating habits, hormonal changes, and water retention.
+This can be due to several factors, including changes in eating habits, hormonal changes, and water retention.

 Headaches are a common complaint among women who use the Mirena IUD.
 The cause of these headaches is not yet known, but they may be related to the hormones released by the IUD.